computerguy2030/pytorch-rocm-amd/MY_FORK.md

     dpkg: dependency problems prevent configuration of rocm-dkms: rocm-dkms depends on rock-dkms; however:
       Package rock-dkms is not configured yet.
 You are probably don't have ROCm properly installed likely due to having kernels other than 5.4 installed.
-Uninstall all other kernels, make sure rocm info command works
+Uninstall all other kernels, make sure `rocm info` command works, and retry compilation.
 <br>

 <h3>Uninstall: </h3>